ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

   1. Navigate to `Dashboard` > `Manage Jenkins` > `Manage Plugins` > select `Available` tab > search for `Job DSL` and install.

 ### Creating the Freestyle Project `seedJob`
-We will set up our `seedJob` or `job that creates jobs`.
-This creation is done the same way any other job is created.
+We will set up our `seedJob` the same way any other job is created.

   1. On the left hand side of the page, select `New Item`
   2. In the text box for `Enter an item name`, enter `seedJob` > select the `Freestyle project` > select `OK`.
   ![jenkins freestyle project](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/05/jenkins-shared-library-1.1.png)

 ### Configure `seedJob` to use `microservice-pipelines` repository
+In this first part of a two part set of blog posts, we are going to do a little preparation work in this blog to set us up for faster implementation of a Jenkins Shared library in part 2 of this series.
+We are going to store the code for our `seedJob` in a github repository called `microservice-pipelines`.
 Since we are using the `microservice-pipelines` repository to load `seed.groovy`, we need to configure `seedJob` to use this repository.

    1. Navigate to `Dashboard` > select `seedJob` > select `Configure`.
    2. Scroll to the `Source Code Management` section > select `Git`.